“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 When Henry arrived at his office on Monday morning Dr. Hobby was already

 waiting for him.
-Henry laid his suitcase on his desk and said
+Henry laid his suitcase

 “Good morning sir.”